JoseRoca/WinFBX/docs/Windows Procedures.md

  1000 Windows 10
 ```

-**Note**: As Windows 95 and Windows NT return the same version number, we also need to call GetWindowsPlatform to differentiate them.
+**Note 1**: As Windows 95 and Windows NT return the same version number, we also need to call AfxGetWindowsPlatform to differentiate them.

+**Note 2**: As Windows 10 and Windows 11 return the same version number, we also need to call AfxWindowsBuild to differentiate them.
+Windows 11 is Wimdows 10 build 21996 and higher.

 # <a name="AfxWindowsBuild"></a>AfxWindowsBuild